A child dies every 15 seconds from disease attributable to unsafe drinking water, deplorable sanitation, and poor hygiene.

 Clean Water Initiative

-CLI CAN REPAIR A VILLAGE WELL FOR ONLY $1250, PROVIDING CLEAN WATER TO 2,100 PEOPLE!
+CHILD LEGACY CAN REPAIR A VILLAGE’S WELL FOR ONLY $1,250 AND PROVIDE CLEAN WATER TO OVER 2,100 PEOPLE!

 Child Legacy International repairs broken water pumps across the entire country of Malawi, an entirely free service for the communities in need.
 Repairing wells alone ensures decreased mortality rates and allows women and girls— who spend the majority of their days hauling water long distances — the chance to manage their households, attend school, or engage in income generating work.
 A gospel message is shared during every repair; however, a Christian faith is not required to receive a well repair.
 We work closely with community members to teach and promote safe health and hygiene practices, such as washing their hands and dishes with soap and handling water the safe way.
 The goal of our Clean Water program is to reduce the spread of waterborne illnesses across the nation.